globulion/slv/doc/tutor/II.SolEDS.md

 ```
 slv_soleds-analyzer 1 [full opt xyz] [gas phase xyz] [anh] [mode] [line] [suplist] <n> <step-cart> <step-mode>
 ```
-wherease the command line used to compute the SolEDS frequency shifts is
+whereas the command line used to compute the SolEDS frequency shifts is
 ```
 slv_soleds-analyzer 2 [anh] [eds dirs] [mode] [method]
 ```
 The meanings of the arguments passed to `slv_soleds-analyzer` are explained in Table 1.

 *******
 **Table 1.
-Meaning of arguments passed to `slv_soleds-analyzer` tool.**
+Meaning of the arguments passed to the `slv_soleds-analyzer` tool.**

 | Argument        | Explanation                                                                          |
 | --------------- | ------------------------------------------------------------------------------------ |